umutsenturk/google-snippets-scraping-api/README.md

 # google-snippets-scraping-api
 It was needed for a scraping project.
 My customer can scrape snippets with this API.
 Python FastAPI + MongoDB used.

+Scrapes Google Snippets and posts to wordpress website.